AdamNuclear/astream/README.md

     - [flask](https://pypi.python.org/pypi/Flask)

 ## Running
+At fist, copy the `backend/astream.example.conf` as `backend/astream.conf` and properly edit it.
+Please do **not** commit this file to the repository.
-First mount your music into `data` directory (or just copy some testing files here) and then run:
+Mount your music into `data` directory (or just copy some testing files here) and then run:

     python backend/run.py

-Backend API is available via <http://0.0.0.0:5000/api>
+Backend API is available via <http://0.0.0.0:5000/api> (if you have default settings)

 ## API